Winter Beauty Tips Care Of Jillian Dempsey

 If you’re worried that your makeup gets a bit drab during the winter season (because lets be honest, when it’s 4 degrees all we care about is layers), you can rest a little easier.
-I chatted with Avon’s Global Creative Color Director Jillian Dempsey (and McDreamy’s other half), who gave me tips on mixing up your beauty routine during the winter and her holiday party go-to’s.
+I chatted with Avon’s Global Creative Color Director Jillian Dempsey (and Patrick Dempsey’s wife), who gave me tips on mixing up your beauty routine during the winter and her holiday party go-to’s.
 And of course, I’m sharing it all below for you.

 Make Your Lips Pop In The Winter